-- Provide an example of Christian behavior to all campers and fellow staff. - Builds a plan for each day of camp, based upon activities scheduled for optimal photographic coverage. - Takes pictures and video of all camp events each day of camp. - Each day, edit the photos to remove duplicates or blurry shots and upload remaining photos to the camp website. - Produce a video for the end of each session to be played the last night. - Produce a video at the end of the training week to introduce the staff to the campers. - Leverage social media platforms (Instagram, Facebook, etc.) to promote camp with great photos prior to and during camp. - If needed, assist medical staff during daily med call. - Expedites meal service at the "condiment table" as needed. - Promotes high staff and camper morale.
+- Provide an example of Christian behavior to all campers and fellow staff. - Build an execute a daily plan to take pictures and video of all camp events each day of camp. - Each day, edit the photos to remove duplicates or blurry shots and upload remaining photos to the Flickr site. - Produce a video for the end of each session to be played the last night. - Produce a video at the end of the training week to introduce the staff to the campers. - Leverage social media platforms (Instagram, Facebook, etc.) to promote camp with great photos prior to and during camp. - Expedites meal service at the "condiment table" as needed. - Promotes high staff and camper morale.
 Supports and encourages the camp culture and way of life.